 ESG criteria and European taxonomy

-As part of the objective of carbon neutrality by 2050, the European Commission is changing the regulations in order to encourage investment in sustainable companies and economic activities.
+As part of the objective of carbon neutrality by 2050, the European Commission is changing regulations in order to encourage investments in sustainable companies and economic activities.

 For this, the European taxonomy classifies economic activities according to their impact on the environment.
 Companies will have to indicate the share that sustainable activities represent in their turnover, expenses and investments.